kene111/DeepMirrorTask/README.md

 ![Total Loss - - Without Feature Noise](images/Training_Loss_No_Feature_Noise.png)

 As seen above, the training loss of the model without feature was lower than that of the model with feature noise but both models still had good performance.

+### Approach Taken to add Feature Noise:

+The simple implementation as described in the mail was used, i.e multiplcation of a noise value within the range of 0.8 to 1.2 with the tensor output (feature space) from the maskRCNN backone just before the region propsal network.

 ### To reproduce the Results:

 Run the provided notebooks